-I am an assistant professor of political science at Dickinson College.
-I received my Ph.D in political science from the University of North Carolina at Chapel Hill in the Spring of 2015.
-My primary subfield is comparative politics, with a focus on social movements and political parties, and a regional concentration in Latin America.
+I am an assistant professor of political science and Latin American studies at Dickinson College.
+I received my Ph.D in political science from the University of North Carolina at Chapel Hill.

 You can contact me at: email@example.com